-(Mbaria, 2006; Likoko, Mutsotso & Nasongo, 2013) particularly on "the exact link for both teaching and learning resources and performance" show that higher-performing schools have more teaching and learning resources unlike low performing schools, as well as a big variation in resource availability with both high and low performing schools.
+Development (DFID) in (Guidance note, a DFID practice paper, 2007).
+Moreover, findings of Mbaria (2006), Likoko, Mutsotso, and Nasongo (2013) particularly on "the exact link for both teaching and learning resources and performance" show that higher-performing schools have more teaching and learning resources unlike low performing schools, as well as a big variation in resource availability with both high and low performing schools.
 Adeogun and Osifila (2008), observed that there is a favourable correlation between students' academic success and their material resources, personal, and economic lives.